System-Mediated Attention Imbalances Make Vision-Language Models Say Yes: Limitations

 Next, our interventions mostly employ zero-ablation with complete redistribution to avoid arbitrary assumptions about how much attention to transfer between modalities.
 This has prevented us from methodically exploring the effects of partial redistributions, to investigate for example how monotonic their impacts on performance are.
 We likewise concentrate on the quarter level owing to computational constraints, precluding a per-layer study analogous to \citet{shi2025vision}.

-Finally, our claims regarding representation-level mechanisms are based entirely on model performance and attention weights to each modality.
-These should be further validated through directly probing a model's internal states, e.g.~to quantify whether tasks we claim to be more closely aligned with its default state induce less uncertainty than those less aligned.
+Finally, our claims regarding representation-level mechanisms should be further validated through directly probing a model's internal states, e.g.~to quantify whether tasks we claim to be more closely aligned with its default state induce less uncertainty than those less well aligned.
+This would supplement the behavioural and representational evidence we adduced above.